 What’s the Uber Situation in Istanbul?

-Uber was banned for awhile, but then allowed again for only registered Taxi drivers.
-This means that they will only show up in Yellow Taxis.
+Ubers are only allowed for registered Taxi drivers.
+This means that they will only show up in Yellow Taxis, Black/Yellow checkered Taxis or Black Mercedes Vito Vans.
 I prefer to order taxis through Uber instead of hailing one down.
 It saves time and is also a safety measure in case you lose something or have an awful driver you want to report.
 And this is an option to pay by credit card.

 3 Tricks to Look out for when Taking Ubers: